simonerigoni/salary_exploration/README.md

     |-- salary_exploration.py: module for search organizazion
     |-- transform_data.py: module for data transformation
     |-- extract_data.py: module for data extraction
-    |-- search: folder for the searching
+    |-- search: folder for the searching files
     |   |
     |   |-- countries.csv: list of countries to search
     |   |-- jobs.csv: list of jobs to search